6 Less-Crowded Hot Springs in Colorado

 Iron Mountain Hot Springs, Worldsprings

 The “Dead Sea” pool at Worldsprings, Iron Mountain Hot Springs.
-Photo by Jessica Hughes.

 Mineral formulas from Iceland, France, Japan, the United Kingdom, Turkey, Romania, Australia, Bali, Italy, New Zealand, and South Korea are featured, each with its own unique mineral makeup and healing properties.
 Float in the pool mimicking the Dead Sea, or soak in the mineral-rich waters inspired by Turkey’s Pamukkale.

-The resort also features a variety of other soaking options including 16 thermal water pools filled with 100 percent pure mineral water, a new experience pool, and a freshwater family pool with a whirlpool spa.
+The resort also features a variety of other soaking options, including 16 thermal water pools filled with 100 percent pure mineral water, a new experience pool, and a freshwater family pool with a whirlpool spa.

 Joyful Journey Hot Springs